adamolnar/Final_Project/MANUAL_TESTING.md

 ### Test Case Title: Responsive Design

-**Test Description:** This test case verifies the responsiveness of the landing page template on different screen sizes.
+**Test Description:** This test case verifies the responsiveness of the page template on different screen sizes.

 ### Preconditions:
-- The landing page is loaded.
+- The page is loaded.

 ### Test Steps:

 1. Resize the web browser to various screen sizes, including desktop, tablet, and mobile dimensions.

 **Expected Results:**
-- The landing page should adapt to different screen sizes, maintaining readability and usability.
+- The page should adapt to different screen sizes, maintaining readability and usability.
 - Text and images should adjust accordingly to provide a good user experience.

 ### Postconditions:
-- The landing page should be responsive on various devices.
+- The page should be responsive on various devices.

 ### Test Status:
 - [X] Pass